Critiques of the Judiciary

 The Myth of Judicial Impartiality

 Louisiana Supreme Court Chief Justice Pascal L. Calogero, Jr., in his April 8, 2008 address to the State Legislature, reassured lawmakers and the public that "The ranks of Louisiana judges are filled, for the most part, with hard-working, competent, ethical, honest jurists who take their constitutional responsibilities very seriously, as do you Legislators.
 They are dedicated public servants who routinely act without selfish motives."
 These and similar assertions of judicial integrity that are repeatedly employed to indoctrinate citizens are contradicted by factual realities substantiated through formal, objective methods of quantitation.
 One such analysis is the 2008 report of Vernon V. Palmer and John Levendis which clearly demonstrates that Justice Calogero was significantly influenced, as were other Louisiana judges, by financial contributions that were made to his election campaigns .
 Justice Calogero has dismissed the Palmer-Levendis study as "baseless."
 Following publication of the Palmer-Levendis report in the Tulane Law Review, attorneys from the venerable New Orleans law firm of Christovich & Kearney prepared a rebuttal that challenged the report's conclusions on the basis of alleged flaws in data collection and methodology .
 Palmer and Levendis acknowledged that there were some technical errors and stated that they will be addressed in a published erratum to their initial report, but that the errors were minor and did not alter the study's conclusions .
 Tulane has enjoyed a "constructive relationship" with the Court through many administrations, and the university was clearly embarrassed by the findings of the Palmer-Levendis report and the controversy it engendered.
 Tulane Law Professor and Dean, Lawrence Ponoroff, tendered a contrite apology to the Court , resigned as Dean of the Law School , and nine months later announced his move to the University of Arizona .
 Immediately below is Tulanelink's 2008 graphical depiction of Palmer and Levendis' original findings.
 This is followed by Palmer's 2010 graphical depiction of the revised findings.
+In a rare display of enlightenment, the Supreme Court in 2014 disciplined a judge for accepting an all-expense-paidtrip to a hunting ranch from an attorney whose client was awarded a $1.2 million settlement in a personal injury lawsuit tried in the judge's court.

 Analysis of the Votes of Justices Calogero (176 cases), Kimball (176 cases) and Weimer (43 cases), from the original Palmer-LevendisReport .Data taken from Table 3 of Palmer and Levendis .The authors provide the following discussion: